bw0rth/pync/README.md

    server to listen on.</br>
    The <i>port</i> parameter should be an integer between 1 and 65535 inclusive and determines the port number the server should listen on.</br>
+   Any other keyword arguments will be passed to the NetcatTCPConnection class.

    This function will block, waiting for a client to connect.</br>
-   Once a client connects, the return value will be a NetcatTCPConnection object.
+   Once a client connects, the return value will be a NetcatTCPConnection object.</br>
+   After the client connects, use the NetcatTCPConnection.run() method to run netcat.

    > :warning: NOTE</br>
    > A NetcatConnection object does not close itself after use.</br>
    > So be sure to either use it's close() method or use a with statement
    > to automatically close it after use.

-   After the client connects, use the NetcatTCPConnection.run() method to run netcat.

    Example:
    ```py